blairzhang126/Multivariate-Sim/README.md

 # Multivariate Simulation
-This repository has the example code for simulating balanced and unbalanced case control sample sizes for testing univariate and multivariate analyses.
-The total sample size is 10,000 and the balance/imbalance describe the property of case sample size.
+This repository has the example R code for simulating balanced and unbalanced case control sample sizes for testing univariate and multivariate analyses.
+The total sample size is 10,000 and the balance/imbalance describes the property of case sample size.
+The code is flexiable in simulating other sample sizes by changing the parameters.

 Reference: